 Alternatives to Cow's Milk for Babies

 We’ve talked about all the nitty-gritty of milk allergies, and now you’re probably wondering, “Okay, so what’s next?
-What can I give my baby instead of cow’s milk?”
+What can I give my baby instead of cow’s milk if/when that time comes?”
 Don’t worry — we’ve been there, too, and there are plenty of mom-approved, baby-loved options out there!

 Soy-Based Formulas